ryannair05/AudioSnapshotServer/README.md

 ## Installation

-**iOS 11.0-11.1.2 required.**
+**iOS 11.0-13.2.3 required.**

 **This tweak by itself does nothing noticeable.
-A client tweak is neccessary for visible effects - try [MitsuhaXI](https://github.com/Nepeta/MitsuhaXI/)**
+A client tweak is neccessary for visible effects - try [Mitsuha Forever](https://github.com/ConorTheDev/MitsuhaForever/)**

-1. Add this repository to Cydia: https://repo.nepeta.me/
+1. Add this repository to Cydia: https://conorthedev.github.io/repo.
 2. Install AudioSnapshotServer.

 ## How to use it in your tweak?